shivamlth27/Unlearning-sensitive-content-from-Large-Language-Models/README.md

    Edit `configs/model_config.yaml` to set your desired model parameters.

 2. **Prepare Data**:
-   - Place your data in the `data/` directory
+   - Place data in the `data/` directory
    - Use the provided data manager to prepare forget and retain sets

 3. **Run Unlearning**: